 - Advocacy.
 Whilst your psychotherapist isn’t a best friend, it is reasonable to expect him or her to be your best advocate in helping you to identify and find ways to meet your needs in safe, responsible, healthy ways.
 This doesn’t mean doing everything to please or accommodate you, and can sometimes entail your being frustrated where, for example, he or she refuses to meet needs that you should be meeting in yourself, or where he or she refuses to tolerate disrespectful behaviour.
 Having a psychotherapist who you are confident is ‘on your side’ in this way means having someone who clarifies to you in detail their personal and professional boundaries and limits.
 Clear boundaries help protect you and your therapist, clarify your responsibilities, and help model good self-management.
 Advocacy is not about comfort, it is about genuine caring, professionalism and support in the service of your personal growth and maturity.

 - Seeing you in context.
 This is something that I know – having worked in a variety of private and public health settings – most psychologists and psychotherapists ignore to a large degree.
-But in my view it is important to view any problems you bring to therapy in their wider context, not only of your own personal situation, but of the culture that we live and survive in.
+Some technique-based therapies are purely symptom-focussed or diagnosis-focussed with no concern for the therapeutic relationship of reasons behind a person’s suffering.
+But in my view it is important to view any problems you bring to therapy in their wider context, not only of your own personal situation, but the social, economic and political influences of the culture that we live and survive in.
 Often this societal context is ignored completely because it is taken forgranted that ‘all is well’ and that society is ‘normal’.
 However many of us know all too well that the so-called ‘normal’ influences, demands and pressures upon us in contemporary society are far from optimal for mental wellbeing.

 - The right kind of discomfort.
 Remember that personal growth and change tend to be uncomfortable – not always, but very often.
 Comfort tends to be a product of our adherence to familiarity and in a therapy situation our familiar ways of being tend to be the ones in which we create or encounter the problems that prompt us to see a psychotherapist in the first place.
 Conversely, the unfamiliar and the unknown can bring up anxiety and discomfort.
 In order to accommodate new learning, new experiences, new ways of thinking, feeling and doing things, you can expect to be exposed to the unfamiliar.
 This means that it’s important to prepare yourself to experience varying degrees of discomfort in the name of personal development.
 However, this doesn’t mean that any kind of discomfort you feel is ok.
 The discomfort that might come from feeling manipulated, judged or pathologised unfairly, or betrayed, for example, wouldn’t be the kind of discomfort that you would reasonably have to tolerate in a therapeutic relationship, or any other for that matter.
 If you feel these kinds of discomfort then discuss them openly in the relationship until you’re satisfied with their resolution.
 Know the difference between therapeutic discomfort and discomfort that comes from disrespect.